Implement Health checks for your custom modules

 The following sample demonstrates the implementation of the above described logic in a blank module configuration class:

 As a result, when you request the Health Check service endpoint you’ve configured for your Sitefinity CMS website, you should see the custom health check execution result in the collection of Health Checks:

-For more information about setting up the Health check service endpoint, see Set up the Health check service.
+For more information about setting up the Health check service endpoint, see Health check service.